• Home

 CE Credit

-Participants will receive a certificate of attendance that documents up to 6 continuing education credit hours for their attendance at this workshop.
+Participants will receive a certificate of attendance that documents up to 8 continuing education credit hours for their attendance at this workshop.
 Certificates of attendance are useful for obtaining CE credits from professional associations.
 Each association's guidelines for accepting CE credit hours (in-person or virtual) may differ.
 Please consult the appropriate association representative for information on if, and how many, CE credits from this PRIM&R workshop may be used.
-This program is under review by the CIP/CPIA® Council for recertification by continuing education credit hours.
+This program is not eligible for CIP®/CPIA® recertification by continuing education credit.

 What Will I Learn?